Rapid City Metro Area Profile - Local Employment Dynamics (LED)

 Employment by Gender and Age

-In the Rapid City MSA, the workforce was 52 percent female and 48 percent male for the first quarter of 2013.
+In the Rapid City MSA, the workforce was 52 percent female and 48 percent male during the first quarter of 2014.

-About two-thirds of the Rapid City MSA's female workforce worked in Health Care and Social Assistance, Retail Trade, Accommodation and Food Services or Educational Services.
-The Health Care and Social Assistance sector employed more than 28 percent of female workers.
+More than half of the Rapid City MSA's female workforce worked in Health Care and Social Assistance, Retail Trade, and Accommodation and Food Services.
+The Health Care and Social Assistance sector employed more than one-quarter of female workers.

-Women ages 45 to 54 years had the greatest decline with a 4.3 percent loss.
-The greatest increase was 4.2 percent for those 14 to 18 years.
+Women ages 19 to 21 years had the greatest decline with a 4.2 percent loss.
+The eldest age group and those 22 to 24 tied at 7.4 percent for the greatest increase.

-About half of the Rapid City MSA's male workforce worked in Retail Trade, Construction, Accommodation and Food Services or Health Care and Social Assistance.
-The Retail Trade sector employed more than 17 percent of male workers.
+About half of the Rapid City MSA's male workforce worked in Retail Trade, Construction, Accommodation and Food Services, or Health Care and Social Assistance.
+The Retail Trade sector employed more than 16 percent of male workers.

 New Hires: The estimated number of workers who started a new job.
 More specifically, total hires who worked for an employer in the specified quarter and were not employed by that employer in any of the previous four quarters.
 New hire activity is heavily affected by seasonality and economic influences.